Michigan SOS Permit Test Practice

 How many questions is the Michigan permit test?

-The Michigan SOS permit test has 80 questions.
-You typically need at least 56 correct answers (70%) to pass.
+The Michigan SOS permit test has 50 questions.
+You typically need at least 40 correct (80%) to pass.
 Always verify current requirements with the official Secretary of State.

 Does PermitReady cover the Michigan SOS permit test?

 Yes.
-PermitReady includes state-specific practice questions for the Michigan SOS permit test, based on the 2026 official driver handbook.
-It covers road signs, traffic laws, safe driving, parking, right of way, and fines and limits.
+PermitReady includes state-specific practice questions for the Michigan SOS permit test, based on the latest 2026 official driver handbook.
+It covers road signs, traffic laws, safe driving, parking, right of way, and state-specific rules.

 Can I study for the Michigan permit test offline?